BenjyWiener/dekrypto-cpp-tmp/README.md

 Compile the program with your favorite C++20 compliant compiler, and run the program to print out the solutions.
 Note: Although the program technically supports any non-zero number of cards, anything more than 3 will take a while and probably require additional compiler flags to increase the maximum template instantiation depth.
+And then it'll probably crash your compiler.